The Quick and the Wed: Synopsis

-Keith talks to Terrence's car mechanic, who says that is familiar with the cabinet where the explosives were found and denies seeing anything suspicious in the cabinet a month ago.
+Keith talks to Terrence's car mechanic, who says that he is familiar with the cabinet where the explosives were found and denies seeing anything suspicious in the cabinet a month ago.
 Veronica talks to Jane about her findings, and Jane points out a particular man.
 Kendall visits Aaron in prison and goads him to invest in the Phoenix Land Trust, and Aaron agrees if she will visit Logan.
 A couple of bikers spit on Logan outside a convenience store.
 Logan goes on a date with Hannah, and her mother, Stephanie Denenberg, cautions her against dating him.
 Logan uses Ms. Deneberg's email account to send a message to Dr. Griffith.
 Veronica tracks down the suspect in Heidi's disappearance and finds it is Vinnie Van Lowe (Ken Marino).
 Veronica talks to Vinnie, but he reveals nothing.
 Logan and Hannah agree to have sex.
 Keith presents his evidence for Terrence's innocence, but Sheriff Lamb reveals that Terrence is in surgery.
 Ms. Dumas's father shot him after he broke into her house.
 Mr. Pope, the FBLA teacher, talks about the possible downsides of Woody's plan for incorporation.
 Beaver has increased his lead in the stock market contest.

 Veronica tries to call Heidi, but the call goes directly to her fax.
 Veronica prints out the faxes that were in the machine's memory, and one of them is a flyer from the band of Heidi's old boyfriend, Nick.
 Veronica successfully tracks down Heidi.
 Heidi says the wedding is off, due to a friend texting Heidi saying Paul is cheating on her.
 However, Veronica deduces that Nick did not send the fax nor did Heidi's friend send the text, implying that someone is trying to prevent Heidi from going to the wedding.
 The whole family waits at the wedding for Heidi, who eventually shows up.
 Heidi and her fiancé fight and eventually break up at the altar.
 Kendall makes a pitch to Logan about the Phoenix Land Trust.
 She sneaks into Duncan's bathroom and takes hair from the drain.
-Tom Griffith storms in angrily, he threatens Logan and proposes a deal; he will drop the testimony if Logan breaks up with Hannah.
+Tom Griffith storms in angrily, he threatens Logan and proposes a deal; He will drop the testimony if Logan breaks up with Hannah.
 At Java the Hut, Logan suddenly walks up to Veronica and says "I think I've done something horrible."